The Jesuit Parish of Saint Ignatius of Loyola

 Middle School Book Club

-Welcome to the 2020-2021 year of the Middle School Book Club at St. Ignatius!
-As book club leaders, we would like to share with you a bit about the program’s structure and goals as well as some of the themes we will be exploring this year.
+Welcome to the 2022-2023 year of the Middle School Book Club at Saint Ignatius!
+We are very excited to meet with your children in person this year.
+As Book Club leaders, we would like to share with you a bit about the program’s structure, goals, and the themes we will be exploring.

 Life and Dignity of the Human Person